-Yes, the rates are higher than some other forms of business credit.
+Yes, the interest rates are higher than some other forms of business credit.
 And you will need to show at least three months’ worth of official sales documents.
 Yet a merchant cash advance for a women-owned business could be the answer if you have little collateral, a low credit score or if you’re running a newer company.

 Did you know it’s possible to get an advance against your accounts receivables?
 With invoice or receivables factoring for women-owned businesses, your accounts receivables get treated as an asset.
 So you sell your accounts receivables at a discount to a third-party factoring company.
 And instead of waiting to get paid as you normally would with your typical accounts receivables cycle, you get the money you need right now.